lu-ci/apex-sigma-core/docs/information/commands.md

 `>>lick` | Doesn't someone sometimes look so cute that you just want to lick them?
 Or maybe they have some food on their face, that's a good excuse. | `>>lick @person`
 `>>pat` `>>pato` | Pat, pat~ Good human, lovely human.
 I will kill you last. | `>>pat @person` `>>poke` | Poke, poke~ Are you alive? | `>>poke @person` `>>pout` | Make a pouty face at someone and make them change their mind.
-Or just teast them for being a horrible person.
+Or just tease them for being a horrible person.
 Like when they make you create a pout command for money! | `>>pout @person`
 `>>punch` | You have something on your face.
 IT WAS PAIN! | `>>punch @person` `>>shoot` `>>pew` | When a knife isn't enough. | `>>shoot @person` `>>shrug` | I don't get it, or I don't care, really, whatever *shrug*. | `>>shrug @person`